-The Company has applied the optional expedient in the standard to the debt amendment date April 13, 2023, with the change in rate accounted for prospectively (See Note 8).
+The Company has applied the optional expedient in the standard to the debt amendment dated April 13, 2023, and the derivative instrument with the changes in rate accounted for prospectively (See Note 7 and 8).

 Business Combinations

 In October 2021, the FASB issued ASU 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers.
 This update improves the accounting for acquired revenue contracts with customers in a business combination by addressing diversity in practice and inconsistency related to 1) recognition of an acquired contract liability and 2) payment terms and their effect on subsequent revenue recognized by the acquirer.
 This guidance will take effect for public companies with fiscal years, and interim periods within those fiscal years, beginning after December 15, 2022 and is applied prospectively to acquisitions occurring after the effective date.
 The Company adopted this new guidance effective January 1, 2023.
 This new guidance did not have an impact on our interim unaudited consolidated financial statements.